Jonesn11/jonesn11.github.io/_pages/about.md

 ---

 Noah Jones is a second year Ph.D Student advised by Dr. Rosalind Picard and working with Dr. Matt Nock at Harvard Department of Psychology and Dr. David Sontag at MIT Computer Science and Artificial Intelligence Lab.
 His research interests are **causal modeling**, **digital phenotyping**, **conformal prediction**, and **transfer learning** for sequential modeling problems related to healthcare and mental wellbeing.
-Noah is also passionate about ways to improve psychological science and understanding of dynamics for disorders with robust computational approaches for prevention and early intervention in mental health.
+Noah is also passionate about statistical meta science and methods to improve replicability and generalizability in clinical and social psychological research.

 Noah received his B.S in Neuroscience and Psychology (Pre-med) *magna cum laude* at Morehouse College and S.M in Computational Social Science at MIT.
 In the past, I have worked with [Neurolex](https://www.neurolex.ai/) and
 Alternative section 1